Caioflp/Caioflp.github.io/_pages/about.md

 I am currently funded by the **PICME/CAPES scholarship**, awarded anually to **fifteen** incoming master's students in Mathematics throughout Brazil.
 Previously, I completed my bachelor's degree in Applied Mathematics at FGV EMAp, sponsored by [CDMC](http://cdmc.fgv.br) as a participant of their talent scouting program.

-My non-academic interests include guitar practising and amateur photography.
+My non-academic interests include guitar playing and amateur photography.